1 / 10

 Infotainment: Touchscreen, USB, nav and stereo in the Kia Picanto

-The sparsely equipped '1' trim only has two speakers, with tin-pot sound reproduction and bass.
+The sparsely equipped Kia Picanto 1 only has two speakers, with tin-pot sound reproduction and bass.
 Yet only a couple of steps higher up the range, you'll get all the features demanded by any tech-savvy car buyer.

 With this system you get six speakers (plenty in a car this size), DAB digital radio, voice control so you can talk to Siri or Google and a parking camera.

-Upgrade to the 'S' trim on the priciest cars and you'll get a wireless phone charger, but with a 12v and USB socket, we're not sure it's worth the extra for the sake of tidying up a few unsightly wires on the dashboard.
+Upgrade to the Kia Picanto S and you'll get a wireless phone charger but, with a 12v and USB socket, we're not sure it's worth the extra for the sake of tidying up a few unsightly wires on the dashboard.

 Space and practicality: Kia Picanto boot space

-Take one look at the tiny dimensions of the Picanto and you might assume it would be hopelessly cramped.
+Take one look at the tiny dimensions of the Picanto (just under 3.6m long and 1.6m wide) and you might assume it would be hopelessly cramped.
 However thanks to some clever interior packaging it's actually one of the roomiest city cars on the market.

 Those in the front are well catered for, and despite being narrow, you don't get the unpleasant sensation of sitting huddled together with your passenger in a little bubble, as you do in say, a Citroen C1 or Toyota Aygo.

-It's simple enough to empty your pockets into the various cubbies on board.
+It's simple enough to empty your pockets into the various cubbies on board the Kia Picanto.
 You'll find a handy place for your wallet, phone and keys, with a deep tray in front of the gear stick, two large cupholders and a wide glovebox.

-The dashboard is quite slim, and raised to create the sensation of space around your knees, and headroom is good too.
+The dashboard on the Kia Picanto is quite slim, and raised to create the sensation of space around your knees, and headroom is good too.
 The good news continues for anyone travelling in the back.
 It's not quite as adept at carrying big adults as the Ford Ka+ or Dacia Sandero, and larger passengers will find things cramped behind a tall driver.

 Since all Picantos come with five doors as standard, at least getting into the back is easy, but the rear doors could open a bit wider, so you'll have to manoeuvre yourself carefully when stepping in or fitting a child seat.